Vorinostat (By mouth)

 When This Medicine Should Not Be Used:

-Do not use this medicine if you have had an allergic reaction to vorinostat, if you are pregnant, or if you have severe liver disease.
+This medicine is not right for everyone.
+Do not use it if you had an allergic reaction to vorinostat, or if you are pregnant.

 How to Use This Medicine: